biomedia-mira/drop2/README.md

 Note, *drop2* is implemented with the intention of making image registration easy-to-use.
 Some internal optimization parameters are hard-coded and cannot be changed via command line arguments.
 Run `./dropreg -h` to see a list of arguments.

+### Command line arguments

+`-h [--help]`     print list of arguments

+*drop2* currently supports the following image file formats: uncompressed and compressed NIfTI (default), JPEG, PNG, DICOM, Meta Image, Analyze, NRRD.

+`-s [--source]`   filename of source image
+`-t [--target]`   filename of target image
+`-o [--output]`   filename of output image (basename is also used for transformation files)

+Binary image masks can be provided which restrict the calculation of similarity measures to the non-zero mask points.

+`--smask`   filename of source mask
+`--tmask`   filename of target mask

+The affine transformation can be initialized by providing a text file with a 4-by-4 matrix.

+`--transform`   filename of transformation file

+Same for displacement fields, which can be initialized by providing three images containing the displacement components.

+`--fx`  filename of displacement field for X-component `--fy`  filename of displacement field for Y-component `--fz`  filename of displacement field for Z-component

+The interpolation method being used to generate the resulting warped output image can be selected.

+`--ointerp`   0=NEAREST, 1=LINEAR (default)

+The fill value for out of bounds interpolation can be set.

+`--ofill`   default is 0.0

+If no output image is required, this can be disabled.

+`--onoimage`

 Detailed instructions and examples are coming soon...

 ## Acknowledgements